openshift/oadp-operator/docs/developer/install_non-olm.md

 ### Installing Velero + Restic

 #### Creating credentials secret
-Before creating a Velero CR, ensure you have created a secret `cloud-credentials` in namespace `openshift-adp`
+Before creating a DataProtectionApplication (DPA) CR, ensure you have created a secret `cloud-credentials` in namespace `openshift-adp`

  Make sure your credentials file is in the proper format.
 For example, if using